apache/apex-site/src/md/compatibility.md

 ###Internal File formats

-Apex engine stores data in the file system for recovery.
-When using serialization (Kryo, Java etc.), changes to internal classes may affect the ability to relaunch an application with upgraded engine code from previous state.
+Apex engine stores data in the file system for recovery and the data is typically obtained from serialization (from Kryo, Java etc.).
+Changes to internal classes may affect the ability to relaunch an application with upgraded engine code from previous state.
 This is currently not supported.
 In the future, the serialization mechanism should guarantee backward compatibility.

 Policy